Oran: Climate

-Oran features a semi-arid climate (Köppen climate classification BSk/BSh).
+Oran features a hot semi-arid climate (Köppen: BSh).
 Oran's climate does show influences of a Mediterranean climate; however, the combination of the city's relatively high average annual temperature and relatively low annual precipitation precludes it from falling under that climate category.
 Oran averages 326 mm of precipitation annually, the bulk of which falls between November and May.
 Summers are the warmest times of the year, with average high temperatures in the warmest month (August) approaching 32 degrees Celsius.
 Winters are the coolest times of the year in Oran, with high temperatures in the coolest month (January) at around 17 degrees Celsius.

 Earthquakes

 As Oran is located in Northern Algeria, it faces the threat of earthquakes that can cause damage.
 However, the last major earthquake was in 1790; 3,000 people died as a result.
 Many of the existing older buildings in the city have been reinforced, and newer construction is designed to withstand earthquakes.
-While the city dates back to the 900s, the oldest remaining buildings are from the French period in the 1800s making it easier to reinforce these buildings.
+While the city dates back to the 900s, it is rare to find houses and buildings older than the French occupation.